damog/century-progress/README.md

 Pure client-side JavaScript.
 Features:
 - 100 progress bars, each containing a 10×10 grid (100 cells)
 - Each cell = 0.01% of the century
-- 5 decimal precision (updates every ~5 min 16 sec)
+- 8 decimal precision (8th decimal updates every ~316ms)
 - Runs entirely in your browser

 ### Legacy Lambda (`src/`)